project-jade-garden/jade-garden/packages/cli/README.md

   /**
    * **FOR LIBRARY AUTHORS**
    *
-   * Add global JSDoc and CSS comments to the top of your main "index" file.
+   * Add global JSDoc and CSS comments to the top of your file outputs.
    *
    * @default {}
    */